-An Expert Panel was convened 22-26 February 2016 to conduct a final review of the Western North Pacific Japanese Scientific Permit Programme (JARPN II, Tokyo, Japan; see SC/66b/Rep06).
+An Expert Panel was convened 22-26 February 2016 to conduct a final review of the western North Pacific Japanese

+Scientific Permit Programme (JARPN II, Tokyo, Japan; see SC/66b/Rep06).
 As part of this review, new information on the stock structure of North Pacific minke whales, Bryde's whales, and sei whales was presented and reviewed by the Expert Panel, resulting in a series of recommendations by the Panel (SC/66b/Rep06) and a subsequent response addressing the short-term recommendations by the proponents (SC/66b/SP01).
-Since the new information presented to the 2016 Expert Panel has not been presented to the IWC SC, the RMP Subcommittee requested that the SDWG evaluate the new information on stock structure for North Pacific minke whales and Bryde's whales (Appendix 2).
+The RMP sub-committee requested that the SDWG evaluate the new information on stock structure for North Pacific minke whales and Bryde's whales (see Appendix 2).
 As part of this evaluation, the SDWG also considered the new information on sei whale stock structure that was presented to the Expert Panel.

-3.2.2.1.
-NORTH PACIFIC MINKE WHALES
+3.2.2.1 NORTH PACIFIC MINKE WHALES

 One of the recommendations made by the 2016 Expert Panel was to provide an estimate of genotyping error rates.
-Paper SC/66b/DNA1 responded to this recommendation and is reviewed in Annex N (Item 5).
-For discussion among the SDWG, Pastene provided a review of four papers related to North Pacific minke whale stock structure that were presented to the 2016 Expert Panel: Pastene et al. 2016a (SC/F16/J38), Pastene et al. 2016b (SC/F16/J40), Banda and Hakamada (SC/F16/J41), and Kitakado and Maeda 2016 (SC/F16/J43).
+Paper SC/66b/DNA01 responded to this recommendation and is reviewed in Annex O (item 5).
+For discussion among the SDWG, Pastene provided a review of four papers related to North Pacific minke whale stock structure that were presented to the 2016 Expert Panel: Pastene et al. (2016b), Pastene et al. (2016c), Bando and Hakamada (2016), and Kitakado and Maeda (2016).
 New information included in these papers is summarised in Appendix 3.
-Two additional working papers discussing the evaluation of stock structure hypotheses in North Pacific minke whales were also presented and are included as Appendix 4 and 5.
+Two additional Appendices discussing the evaluation of stock structure hypotheses in North Pacific minke whales are included as Appendix 4 and 5.

 At the 2016 Expert Panel review, preliminary results of an ongoing analysis to identify parent-offspring pairs among sampled North Pacific minke whales were presented (SC/66b/Rep06).
-This analysis addresses a recommendation by the 2009 Expert Panel to examine the spatial distribution of close kin (IWC 2010, item 6.3.2, p.
-420).
+This analysis addresses a recommendation by the 2009 Expert Panel to examine the spatial distribution of close kin (IWC, 2010, p.420).
 Using a panel of 16 microsatellite loci, 22 potential parent-offspring pairs were identified using the likelihood-based approach described in Tiedemann et al. (2014).
 Some of the samples representing putative parent-offspring pairs were obtained from areas considered to represent different stocks under Hypothesis 3, including matches made between whales in the O-E and O-W regions.
-Given that this work was not yet ready to submit as a primary paper for this meeting, the SDWG was not able to provide a technical evaluation of the analysis, and the SDWG recommended that a paper be submitted for review at

-SC/67a.
-The importance of evaluating the potential for false positive and false negative detections of parent-offspring pairs (see Tiedemann et al. 2014) was emphasised, and the SDWG encouraged the authors to explore different approaches (e.g., software) to conduct kinship-based analyses.
+Given that this work was not yet ready to be submitted as a paper for this meeting, the SDWG was not able to provide a technical evaluation of the analysis, and the SDWG recommended that a paper be submitted for review at SC/67a.
+The importance of evaluating the potential for false positive and false negative detections of parentoffspring pairs (Tiedemann et al., 2014) was emphasised, and the SDWG encouraged the authors to explore different approaches (e.g. software) to conduct kinship-based analyses.
 In addition, it was recommended that validating the identified matches by genotyping the samples at additional loci (microsatellites or SNPs) would be valuable and would allow a decrease in the probability of detecting false positive at a given statistical power.
-Pastene noted that development of a SNP panel for North Pacific minke whales is already underway (see discussion of SC/66b/DNA02 in Annex N, item 5) in response to one of the recommendations provided by the 2016 Expert Panel (SC/66b/Rep6, item 4.4.3.1, p.18) and, once genotyping is completed, could be utilised to verify the parent-offspring pairs identified.
+Pastene noted that development of a SNP panel for North Pacific minke whales is already underway (see discussion of SC/66b/DNA02 in Annex O, item 5) in response to one of the recommendations provided by the 2016 Expert Panel (SC/66b/Rep06, item 4.4.3.1) and, once genotyping is completed, could be utilised to verify the parent-offspring pairs identified.